Young Actors Summer Institute (YASI)

 One Week Summer Programs

 Students entering grades 10 – 12 (and graduating seniors) can attend an extra week of YASI to mount a full Shakespearean production.
-Students are led in a Shakespeare crash course from casting to blocking, teching, and performing on the Trinity Rep stage.
-This year, YASI Shakes is shaking it up (pun intended) by making it a musical.
-Not all roles will require singing, but be prepared to sing at your audition.
+Students are led in a Shakespeare crash course from casting to blocking, teaching, and performing on the Trinity Rep stage.
 Students must be a part of the full YASI program in July to participate.

 YASI Jr. is our summer offering for children entering grades 1-4 who wish to explore the world of performance, with classes in movement, acting, props crafting, and more.